modernistik/Nmap-Parser/README.md

 This should contact the ActiveState respository, download the file and install it automagically.

-CPAN AUTOMATIC INSTALL (If you are missing dependencies)
+CPAN Install (If you are missing dependencies)
 =================================================================

 Run this in the command prompt to install directly from CPAN (may need root priviledges):